-On April 20th, 2015, I self published my first zine titled BrickWork, a perfect bound, hand made, limited edition zine (50 copies), featuring one year’s black and white photography documentation of Portland, Maine’s grittier side.
-The publication was sold internationally, to such places as: France, Germany, Spain, Luxembourg, Turkey, Japan and the United States.
-I am currently working on several long term projects and my first solo exhibition will open in June, 2017, at the Carver Hill Gallery, Rockland, Maine.
+On April 20th, 2015, I self-published my first zine titled BrickWork, a perfect bound, handmade, limited edition zine, featuring my black and white photography documentation of Portland, Maine’s grittier side.
+The publication was sold internationally to such places as: France, Germany, Spain, Luxembourg, Turkey, Japan and the United States.